Updated September 5, 2023

 Merpay is a fin-tech startup, and it’s owned by Mercari, Japan’s first unicorn startup we mentioned earlier.
 The company’s main activities are focused on payment and credit card processing.

 Since Merpay is Mercari’s subsidiary, the company also benefits from the “your choice” work system I mentioned above.
-Employees are completely free to choose whenever and wherever they work, as long as it’s in Japan, of course.
+Employees are completely free to choose whenever and wherever they work, as long as it’s in Japan.

 Merpay’s work-hour system is also flex-time with core hours, which are between 12 PM and 4 PM, with an hour of lunch break in between.